Civ13/civ13-typespess/README.md

 ## Running

 Run `launch_server.bat` or  `launch_server.sh` in the civ13-typespess/scripts folder.
-To join the server connect to `localhost:1713` using a web browser.
+To join the server (locally) connect to `localhost:1713` using a web browser.
+To connect remotely, replace localhost with the IP address.

 If you have the database login system enabled (in **server.cson**), you also need to launch the **PouchDB** using `start_db.bat` or `start_db.sh`.